gabcamilo/100-days-of-code/log.md

 **Today's Progress**: Created modules from the functions previously implemented on the multiplayer game.
 Also, learned a little about the history of modules.

 **Thoughts:**:  I had never used modules in front-end without any framework.
 It was an interesting approach and now I'm more aware of the perks of using it.

+## Day 8: April 26, 2020

+**Today's Progress**: Added socket.io to handle a player's connection, disconnection, and moving at the multiplayer game.

+**Thoughts:**:  Get socket.io to work in a more complex way was awesome!
+I'm very excited to learn more, and for sure I'll have to revisit some parts of the code to understand better some aspects of it.